The Rapamycin & mTOR story

 Therefore, too much mTOR activity is NOT good, as it accelerates aging.

-mTOR is activated by eating too much and anabolic steroids, among many other factors.
+mTOR is activated by overeating and anabolic steroids, among many other factors.

 mTOR is blocked by a drug called Rapamycin.

 Now, for the first time, we discover that a short course of intermittently dosed Rapamycin may be enough for long-lasting and permanent anti-aging effects.
-This means that we can obtain the benefits of Rapamycin without the side effects.
+This means we can obtain Rapamycin's benefits without the side effects.

 Any man or woman under the age of 65.